breadrock1/SocialNetworkScraper/README.md

                 }
             }
         ```
     </details>

 ## Results

-The results is json-file.
+The results is common json-file.
 Examples of result you can research into `Tests/Reulst/` directory.